 In 2015, Undercover Artist Festival showcased a diverse range of quality performances from over 100 emerging and professional artists with disability to show Australia their skills and talents – the first arts and disability festival of its kind in Queensland.

-“Once again, our aim is to help make Australia known as an international leader for arts and
+“Once again, our aim is to help make Australia known as an international leader for arts and disability.

 “Presenting this incredible calibre of artists in the Festival program is such a privilege for us, and we look forward to sharing their brilliant work with our festival fans,” he said.